pekrau/kth_report/README.md

 - Plotly Python package (create plots)
 - kaleido Python package (create PNG of plots)

+Tip: Create a virtual Python environment and install the packages using pip:

+    $ pip install -r requirements.txt

 ## Source code organisation

 The source code for each year is in its own subdirectory.

+### 2022

+The source code for 2022 is a copy of 2021 and is used for production.

 ### 2021